fluiddyn/fluidsimfoam/README.md

 <!-- start-intro -->

 [OpenFOAM] is a very popular open-source C++ [CFD] framework.
-With Fluidsimfoam, we try to **design and propose a new workflow for [OpenFOAM] based on Python**.
-However, experienced [OpenFOAM] users won't be lost because Fluidsimfoam produces in the end standard [OpenFOAM] cases and it's always possible to come back to the standard [OpenFOAM] workflow.
+With Fluidsimfoam, we try to **design and propose a new workflow for OpenFOAM based on Python**.
+However, experienced OpenFOAM users won't be lost because Fluidsimfoam produces in the end standard OpenFOAM cases and it's always possible to come back to the standard OpenFOAM workflow.

-Fluidsimfoam can be seen as a workflow manager for [OpenFOAM] or a Python wrapper around [OpenFOAM].
-It only uses [OpenFOAM] commands on the background and is thus NOT a rewrite of [OpenFOAM]!
+Fluidsimfoam can be seen as a workflow manager for OpenFOAM or a Python wrapper around OpenFOAM.
+It only uses OpenFOAM commands on the background and is thus NOT a rewrite of OpenFOAM!

 Fluidsimfoam should be especially useful for: